-As a postpartum doula, a lot of my clients that I have helped have often needed advice and assistance on how to properly pump and store, and sometimes preparing the breastmilk isn’t done properly.
-I wanted to share some tips below to answer any questions that you may have about properly storing and preparing your breastmilk.
-Hopefully these tips will make this process a lot easier!
+As a postpartum doula, a lot of my clients that I have helped have often needed advice and assistance on how to pump and store, and sometimes preparing the breastmilk isn’t done correctly.
+I wanted to share some tips below to answer questions about correctly storing and preparing your breastmilk.
+Hopefully, these tips will make this process a lot easier!

 - The first thing that you should do is wash your hands with soap and water.